 To find out more about HighWire Hosting visit: https://www.highwirepress.com/solutions/highwire-hosting/

-HighWire is an industry leading global provider of digital publishing tools and platform solutions across all aspects of the publishing life cycle, including content management and hosting, e-commerce, analytics, access and identity management, manuscript submission and tracking.
+HighWire is a global provider of digital publishing solutions and platform expertise across all aspects of the publishing life cycle, including content management and hosting, e-commerce, analytics, access and identity management, manuscript submission and tracking.

 BMJ is a healthcare knowledge provider with a vision of helping to create a healthier world.
 We share knowledge and expertise to improve experiences and outcomes worldwide.
 See our full list of products and resources at bmj.com/company

 A quick rundown from the 9th Peer Review Congress – Part 3 – Preprints and their effectiveness in peer review